ITI/pcesapps/docs/RunningPCES.md

  **pces** allows for multiple measurements within a single simulation run, between the same two measurement points and/or between multiple pairs of measurement points.
 A given pair of points will share the same 'measurename' attribute as this is a measurement point identifier;  each initiation of a measurement using the same beginning measurement point increases the 'index' attribute.

 As described in 'xlsxPCES.md', the **pces** user has the flexibility of selecting the parameters to be varied each run and the values given the experimental parameters.
 The user's knowledge of that setup is required then to take the measurements *run.py* causes to be reported and organize them in tables, interpret them, graph them,  whatever the end result the user has in mind for these results.
 The results file is written out in yaml format, which supports a script-based approach to analyzing them.

-#### Example Models

-The intention is to use the *pcesapps* repository to hold descriptions of sample example models.
-With the first release we have one, the running example from xlsxPCES.md,  commited to *pcesapps/embedded* .
-This directory has subdirectory *template* in which one finds the eight yaml input files for that example (including symbols), and subdirectory *xlsx* in which one finds the *embedded-model-exp.xlsx* that, when processed by the  xlsxPCES tool, creates the files found here in *template*.